 Put simply, it’s yet another avenue to sell your home, and another opportunity for agents to link up with homeowners via Zillow.

-At the moment, Zillow Instant Offers is only available in select zip codes in Las Vegas and Phoenix.
+At the moment, Zillow Instant Offers is only available in select zip codes in Atlanta, Las Vegas, and Phoenix.

-These happen to be areas hard-hit by the crisis where inventory is probably quite a bit higher than national levels.
+At least two of these cities happen to be areas hard-hit by the crisis where inventory is probably quite a bit higher than national levels.
+Not sure about Atlanta.

 That means it’s likely easier to unload these homes in a shorter period of time, where they otherwise might languish.
 The downside is you probably get a lower price.

-Zillow plans to expand to Atlanta in the fall of 2018 as well, and if successful, will likely launch in other markets thereafter.
+Zillow plans to expand to Denver in the fall of 2018 as well, and if successful, will likely launch in other markets thereafter.

 - Zillow is targeting homeowners who don’t want to bother